Holady History, Family Crest & Coats of Arms

 An ancient Strathclyde-Briton family from the Scottish/English Borderlands were the first to use the name Holady.
-They lived near the mountain called Holy Day
+They lived near the mountain called, Holy Day, in the county of Annandale.
+However, some sources claim the "name is derived from the slogan or war cry of the family 'a holy day, a holy day.' "

 Early Origins of the Holady family